learn-co-curriculum/dsc-hierarchical-agglomerative-clustering-codealong/README.md

 Run the cells below to see how each of the four algorithms we fit to the data compare.

 **_NOTE:_** Don't worry about memorizing each of these metrics -- just be aware that they exist.
-It's better to pick one (such as variance ratio), and use it reliably.
+It's better to pick one (such as variance ratio) and use it reliably.
 You'll likely only break out the other metrics for special cases, or when you want a second opinion, as opposed to just going with the metric you usually use!

 ## Adjusted Rand Index